microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

 To this end, Contoso Supermarket has developed an artificial intelligence (AI) mechanism that empowers them to enhance the customer experience in their stores.
 By implementing such a mechanism, their objective is to accurately detect the number of people waiting at different checkout lanes and enable proactive actions based on this data.

+Contoso has also adopted GitOps methodologies so they can enable their DevOps teams to centrally and gradually rollout new features developed by the development team to their stores in a controlled manner.

 ## Architecture

 Contoso has four Kubernetes environments for their application rollout process (Dev, Staging, Canary, and Production), each environment is represented in their GitHub repository as a separate branch to allow developers to develop, test, and ship features and fixes in a controlled manner across each environment.